-- Entity ID Code-unique identification number (maximum character length is 12 characters) assigned by the Census Bureau to each entity.
+- 1. Entity ID Code-unique identification number (maximum character length is 12 characters) assigned by the Census Bureau to each entity.
 Do not edit the Entity ID Code for existing address records, but record your Entity ID Code for address records that you add. - 2.
 Line Number-sequential number for each address record in the file.
 Do not edit this field. - 3.
 MAFID-unique control number (maximum character length is 9 characters) assigned to each MAF address.
-Do not edit this field.

-- 4. Action Code-edit this field to record the type of change when an update is made to the address list, including:

-- Address adds.

-- Address corrections.

-- Address deletes.

-- Not in jurisdiction addresses.

-- Nonresidential addresses.

-- 5. State Code-2-digit current state code for your jurisdiction.
-You may edit this field to record your correct state code.

-- 6. County Code-3-digit current county code for your jurisdiction.
-You may edit this field to record your correct county code.

-- 7. Census Tract Number-Census tract numbers contain up to a 4-digit number followed by a decimal point and a 2-digit number for suffixed tracts, e.g., 1234.01.
+Do not edit this field. - 4.
+Action Code-edit this field to record the type of change when an update is made to the address list, including: - Address adds. - Address corrections. - Address deletes. - Not in jurisdiction addresses. - Nonresidential addresses. - 5.
+State Code-2-digit current state code for your state.
+You may edit this field to record the correct state code. - 6.
+County Code-3-digit current county or county equivalent code for county or county equivalent under review.
+You may edit this field to record the correct county code. - 7.
+Census Tract Number-Census tract numbers contain up to a 4-digit number followed by a decimal point and a 2-digit number for suffixed tracts, e.g., 1234.01.
 For census tracts without a suffix, the number will contain a period with zero fill, e.g., 4567.00.
 You may edit this field to record correct census tract numbers.